typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-duplicate-type-constituents.md

 ---
-description: 'Disallow duplicate union/intersection type members.'
+description: 'Disallow duplicate constituents of union or intersection types.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑